bose-aritra2003/my-portfolio-website/README.md

 [WARNING !!!
 THE WEBSITE SHOULD ONLY BE OPENED ON A LAPTOP/DESKTOP COMPUTER AND NOT ON A SMARTPHONE AS IT HAS NOT BEEN MADE RESPONSIVE YET.]
 <br>

-Development in progress . . .
-Stay Tuned !
+In active development . . .
+Stay tuned !
 <br>

 Copyright (C) 2022 Aritra Bose.
 All rights reserved.